Ripple-mail/.github/WIP/SECURITY.md

     - Potential impact of affected components.
 3. We will respond within **72 hours**.
 4. We will provide updates as we work to resolve the issue and may request additional information.

+## Responsible disclosure
+- Please give us a responsible time to fix the issue before public disclosure.
+- We will credut you in release notes if you wish.
+- Malicious or exploitative use of vulnerabilities is not permitted.

+Thank you for helping us keep our project and community safe!